CaptainDario/programming_practice/README.md

 This repository contains many different projecst which got developed for different purposes like homework, contests and practice.

 Contents:
-* Game Of Life
-  * This is a Pyhon/Pygame implementation of Conways game of Life
 * bwinf
   * this are different algorithms which got developed for the BWINF contest
 * coderbyte